 - Chronic mucocutaneous candidiasis is a difficult condition to treat.
 Systemic antifungals are the mainstay of treatment; fluconazole and itraconazole are first-line options.
 Oral ketoconazole was withdrawn in 2013 because of concerns about liver damage.

-- Any internal organ can be affected (see 'Disseminated candidiasis (deep organ infection)', below).
+- Deep-seated tissue candidiasis.
+Any internal organ can be affected (see 'Disseminated candidiasis (deep organ infection)', below).

-- Usually there is underlying risk factor - eg, immunocompromise, intensive care, implants or indwelling catheters.
+Usually there is an underlying risk factor - eg, immunocompromise, critical illness, abdominal surgery, haemodialysis, implants or indwelling catheters.

 - Prompt diagnosis is important but often difficult.